EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Solid phase microextraction

 Miniaturization of SPE has been realized with the development of solid-phase micro-extraction (SPME) in the early 1990s.
 Beyond miniaturization, SPME integrates sampling, sample preparation, and preconcentration into a single step prior to instrumental analysis with special designed interfaces for sample introduction.
 Compared to conventional SPE, SPME features many advantages such as simplicity, rapidity, convenience, and low sample/reagent consumption.
-Common formats of SPME include fiber SPME, in-tube SPME (also termed as CME), and Stir bar sorptive extraction (SBSE).
+Common formats of SPME include fibre SPME, in-tube SPME (also termed as CME), and stir bar sorptive extraction (SBSE).

 SPE/SPME has been widely used in elemental speciation of biological, environmental and food samples because of their excellent matrix tolerance and high EF obtainable during short collection time.
 SPE is more suited for the analysis of large volume biological samples, while SPME, CME and SBSE are used with smaller volumes, less than 1 mL.